siamakhaz/web-vscode/ReadMe.md

 ## Running the Environment

-Depending on your operating system, use one of the following scripts to start the environment:
+Depending on your operating system, use one of the following scripts to start the environment.

 ### Windows